-Cleaning the barrel s
+Cleaning the barrel

-- 1. First check the champer and magazine to make sure there are no cartridges in the firearm.
+- First check the chamber and magazine to make sure there are no cartridges in the firearm.
 It is a good idea to use the instructions and the equipment provided in a good cleaning kit. - 2.
-Select the correct celiber cleaning arush and attach the brush to the cleaning rod.
+Select the correct caliber cleaning brush and attach the brush to the cleaning rod. - 3.
+Put the cleaning brush into the gun cleaning solvent. - 4.
+Push the cleaning brush through the barrel several times.
+You should always clean the barrel from the muzzle to the chamber. - 5.
+Remove the brush from the rod, and attach tip with correct size cleaning patch and push

-- 3. Put the cleaning brush into the gun cleaning solvent. - Push the cleaning brush through the barrel several times.
-You should always clean the barrel from the muzzle to the chamber. - Remove the brush from the rod, and attach tip with correct size cleaning patch and push through the bore. - 6.
-Repeat several times using a new cleaning patch each time, until the patch is not carry. - 7.
+- 6. Repeat several times using a new cleaning patch each time, until the patch is not carry - 7.
 Push a clean patch saturated with Rem Oil through the barrel. - 8.
 Push a clean, dry patch through the barrel to remove excess lubricant. - 9.
-Apply a thin coat of Rem Oil to the outside of the barrel with a soft, slean cloth,
+Apply a thin coat of Rem Oil to the outside of the barrel with a soft, clean cloth.